Quantum Principal Bundles and Yang-Mills-Scalar-Matter Fields: Introduction

-The importance of this paper lies in its geometrical approach, but also in the generality of this theory, which could be applied on too many quantum principal bundle and it works for all quantum principal connection, there is no need to assume that the connection is strong either regular \cite{bdh}, \cite{micho2}, \cite{sald2}.
-Furthermore, this paper opens the door to get a {\it geometrical} formulation of the Standard Model in the framework of Non--Commutative Geometry and all that this entails: Spin Geometry, characterization of Yang--Mills connections by characteristic classes, Higgs mechanism, and Higgs bundles, Etc. as well as the possibility of researching in Standard Model's extensions.
+The importance of this paper lies not only in its geometrical approach, but also in the generality of the theory, which can be applied to a wide class of quantum principal bundles (\cite{sald2,bdh,micho2}).
+Furthermore, this work opens the door to a \emph{geometrical} formulation of the Standard Model within the framework of quantum principal bundles and its associated structures, such as spin geometry, as well as to the investigation of Grand Unification Theories, as the reader can see in Section 5.

+This work is organized into six sections.
+After this introduction, Section 2 presents the basic concepts of quantum groups, quantum principal bundles, and \emph{left/right} associated quantum vector bundles.
+We have deliberately taken the time to provide the reader with a clear and coherent context for Durdevich's formulation of quantum principal bundles, since it is not widely known and the reader will need to become familiar with its essential aspects in order to follow the theory developed in the subsequent sections.

-Our work is organized into five sections.
-In the second one, we are going to present the theory of the {\it left/right quantum star Hodge operator} concerning {\it quantum Riemannian metrics}, as well as the {\it left/right quantum codifferential}.
-Furthermore, by considering associated left/right quantum vector bundles, we will present the {\it non--commutative geometrical} version of the adjoint operators of exterior covariant derivatives.
-By using the theory of the second section, in the third one, we will develop the theory of Yang--Mills and space--time scalar matter fields, starting with {\it pure} Yang--Mills fields, later dealing with $n$--multiples of space--time scalar matter fields and concluding with space--time scalar matter fields coupled to Yang--Mills fields.
+In Section~3, the novel part of the paper begins.
+In this section, we develop the theory of the \emph{left/right} quantum Hodge $\star$ operator, as well as the corresponding \emph{left/right} quantum codifferential for a \emph{quantum} Riemannian metric.
+Moreover, by considering left/right associated quantum vector bundles, we introduce the \emph{non--commutative geometrical} counterparts of the formal adjoint operators of the exterior covariant derivatives.

-To keep a correct size of this paper, in the fourth section, we are going to present just one example by using trivial quantum principal bundles in the sense of \cite{micho2} to show that the theory developed in this paper is non--trivial.
-Especifically, we will use a quantum principal $U(1)$--bundle over the space of $2\times 2$ matrices with complex coefficients.
-The last section is about some concluding comments.
-In Appendix A, the reader can appreciate a little summary of complementary basic concepts.
-If the reader is not familiar with \cite{sald2}, we highly recommend for start the reading of this paper with Appendix A.

-In \cite{sald3} we present another example of our theory using the {\it quantum Hopf fibration} also known as the {\it $q$--Dirac monopole bundle} and in \cite{sald4} we present another example using a trivial quantum principal bundle with the two--point space as the base space and the symmetric group of order $2$ as the structure group.

-In the whole work, we will use Sweedler's notation and we will use the symbols $\langle-,-\rangle_\l$, $\langle-,-\rangle_\r$ to denote hermitian structures, quantum Riemannian metrics and their extensions.

-For the aim of this paper, to define the Lagrangian of Yang--Mills--Scalar--Matter fields in Differential Geometry, it is necessary a closed Riemannian manifold $(M,g)$, a principal $G$--bundle over $M$, an $\ad$--invariant inner product of the Lie algebra $\mathfrak{g}$ of $G$, a unitary finite--dimensional representation $\alpha$ of $G$ on $V^\alpha$, and a smooth function $V:\R\longrightarrow \R$.
-By using these elements, we define